 I talked recently about deciding what events to attend as part of your holiday celebrations this holiday season.

-This post is a companion for it, but with a focus on what you can do before an event to help yourself have the most possible fun at the event!
+This post is a companion for it, but with a focus on what you can do before and during an event to help yourself have the most possible fun!